pjensfelt/wasp_as_cf_yawswing/README.md

 <br/>[![Watch the video](https://img.youtube.com/vi/ZTXV2UIzZWA/0.jpg)](https://www.youtube.com/watch?v=ZTXV2UIzZWA).
 <p>
 In the video above you see an example of what it might look like when the drone oascilated between +/-20 degrees.
-In this example the code is written in C as part of the frmware of the drone.
+In this example the code is written in C as part of the firmware of the drone.
 While this allows you to use the provided UI it does make the overal assignment much harder.
 Therefore, in this assignment, we will instead make use of the python client library for the communicating with the drone.
 </p>

 <p>